-The purpose of this Model Policy for Washington State Law Enforcement Adult and Juvenile Sex Offender Registration and Community Notification is to provide guidance to law enforcement agencies regarding sex offender community notification and registration.
-Recommendations in this document are made by the Washington Association of Sheriffs and Police Chiefs and are intended to assist local agencies in the development of their own operating policies and procedures.
-RCW 4.24.5501 authorized the development and continued promotion of this model policy.

-These guidelines have been reviewed by an assortment of practitioners in the field from a variety of disciplines.
-They have not been reviewed by any legal authority.
-Any legal questions an agency may have should be reviewed by a legal advisor.
+The purpose of the Model Policy for Washington State Law Enforcement Adult and Juvenile Sex Offender Registration and Community Notification is to provide guidance to law enforcement agencies regarding sex offender community notification and registration as authorized by RCW 4.24.5501.
+The Model Policy is intended to assist local agencies in the development of their own operating policies and procedures.
+The Model Policy has been reviewed by an assortment of practitioners in the field from a variety of disciplines.
+The Model Policy has not been reviewed by any legal authority.
+Law enforcement agencies are strongly encouraged to discuss any questions with their agency legal advisor.